All Episodes

 So I keep the space.

-I'm gonna pivot right here.
+I'm going to pivot right here.

-Because last time you were on, we had an extensive conversation.
+I want to talk about you because last time you were on, we had an extensive conversation.

-I think it was Valentine's Day or Valentine's Day was coming up, and we talked about love, and we literally talked about it for about two hours.
+I think it was Valentine's Day or Valentine's Day was coming up and we talked about love and we literally talked about it for about two hours.

 Second time.

-First time we did it, it was like, you know, because we had a baby so quick, and I I wanted to do it, but it was really just Catholic guilt wanting to do it, and then we split up for a while.
+It was like, you know, because we had a baby so quick and I wanted to do it, but it was really just Catholic guilt wanting to do it.

 And that's what happens sometimes.

-You split up with someone, and then you you know, you kind of realize what you got, you know that saying you don't really know what you got until it's gone.
+You know, that saying, you don't really know what you got until it's gone.

 It's gone.